AzureAD/microsoft-authentication-library-for-js/README.md

 ## Cache Storage

 We offer two methods of storage for Msal, `localStorage` and `sessionStorage`.
-Our recommendation is to use `sessionStorage` because it is more secure in storing tokens that are acquired by your users, but `localStorage` will give you Single Sign On accross tabs and user sessions.
-We encourge you to explore the options and make the best decision for your application.
+Our recommendation is to use `sessionStorage` because it is more secure in storing tokens that are acquired by your users, but `localStorage` will give you Single Sign On across tabs and user sessions.
+We encourage you to explore the options and make the best decision for your application.

 ## Usage
 The example below walks you through how to login a user and acquire a token to be used for Microsoft's Graph Api.